-Flamingo win ESOMAR Best Paper award for Twitter language and culture work
+Flamingo wins ESOMAR Best Paper award

-Flamingo have won the ESOMAR Best Paper Award 2017 for a piece of work done in partnership with Twitter on understanding how the social media platform has impacted our culture and the way we use language.
+Flamingo has won the ESOMAR Best Paper Award 2017 for a piece of work done in partnership with Twitter on understanding how the social media platform has impacted our culture and the way we use language.
 The award is presented to the overall best paper from all ESOMAR events throughout the year.

 The paper, ‘Look Who’s Talking' — which won the ESOMAR qualitative excellence – Peter Cooper award for best paper at ESOMAR's qualitative conference in Berlin last year — explored what makes Twitter content successful and what drives the unique appeal of the platform.